Genetic Information

 Related Variants in This Domain

-No evidence of other pathogenic variants at position 129 in gene GATA2
+No evidence of other pathogenic variants at this position in gene GATA2.

 Functional Studies & Therapeutic Relevance